theopensystemslab/planx-data-migrations/nodeTags2/README.md

 Populate the table `temp_data_migrations_audit` on staging or production.

-Crontab is a very rudimentry tool but worked smoothly & Hasura remained healthy at this pace!
+Crontab is a very rudimentary tool but worked smoothly & Hasura remained healthy at this pace!

 ```sh
 # m h  dom mon dow   command